 Unfortunately, bucket trucks are involved in a number of electrocution injuries and even death when the workers themselves, their tools, the bucket, or the boom arm touch highly dangerous power lines.
 Tree trimmers often use boom trucks to remove limbs from and around power lines.
 If they have not been properly trained there is an increased risk of significant injury.

-The injury attorneys at Emerson Law can help you with your bucket truck accident injury.
+Our injury attorneys can help you with your bucket truck accident injury.
 Don’t be afraid to call.
 We will let you know if you have a case worth pursuing.
-Contact Emerson Law today to schedule a free no-cost consultation to learn more.
+Contact Emerson Divorce and Accident Injury Attorneys, L.L.C. today to schedule a free no-cost consultation to learn more.

 In response to a series of reports of accidents involving Altec bucket trucks, Altec Industries, Inc. issued the following Safety Bulletin on August 21, 2000: